C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 *	Why are maps such powerful tools for communication?
 How can this be useful in historical analysis and dissemination?
 *	What is the value of thinking about space?
 How can it help us become conscious of different lived experiences – also in the past?

-### 5.c
+### 5.c Considering contextual ciscumstances in the mapping process

-Draw two maps of your daily commute to school, university, work, hobby, or similar.
+Draw two maps of your daily commute to school, university, work, hobby, or similar, by hand on a piece of paper or a tablet.
 One map should depict the path you take in the morning, on a warm and sunny day, where everything goes according to plan.
 The other map should illustrate your path home, when it is dark, rainy and cold, and something does not go according to plan: there is a train strike, a traffic jam, your bike has a flat tire, you need to pick up your child from pre-school earlier, you forget your keys, etc.

 How do your maps differ depending on the time of day and the contextual circumstances?
 Is it the same map?
 Are some elements more prominent than others?
 Do you take a different path?